a-henderson91/MICAC/index.md

-# Multimorbidity in Allergic Conditions

-A multidisciplinary team of scientists researching the possibility of multiple conditions in people that also have asthma or eczema
+A multidisciplinary team of scientists researching the possibility of multiple conditions in people that also have **asthma** or **eczema**

 ## Background
 Often medicine treats people according to one primary condition and can account for other secondary condtions (co-morbidities).
 For example, illness with COVID-19